Assam Career : Tezpur University Recruitment 2025

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-2. Qualified in National Level Examination conducted by Govt. agencies such as DST, DBT, DAE, DOS, DRDO, MoE, ICAR, ICMR, IIT, IISc, IISER, NISER etc. or also Qualified in Category-II merit list of DBT-BET examination.

-Age: Candidates shall not be more than 28 years of age altogether on the last date of receipt of application.
+Age: Candidate shall not be more than 35 years of age on the last date of receipt of application.
 Upper age limit may be relaxed as per Government of India rules.

-Fellowship: Rs.
-37,000/- (Rupees thirty seven thousand) only + HRA as admissible per month for 1st and 2nd year and Rs.
-42,000/- (Rupees forty two thousand) only + HRA as admissible per month for 3rd year as per rules (SRF).
+Remuneration: Rs.
+25,000/- (Rupees twenty five thousand) only + HRA as admissible per month

+Also Read : Secret foot massage to nourish every organ of your body

 How to apply :

-Interested candidates may send their application in prescribed format (enclosed as Annexure-I) along with detailed biodata also to Dr. Soumya Ranjan Purohit, Principal Investigator, Department of Food Engineering and Technology, Tezpur University via email to srpurohit@tezu.ernet.in
+Interested candidates may send their application in prescribed format (Annexure-I) along with detailed biodata also to Dr. Madhurima Goswami, Principal Investigator, Chandraprabha Saikiani Centre for Women Studies, Tezpur University through email mgs@tezu.ernet.in

-Shortlisted candidates will be called altogether for personal interview.
-Shortlisted candidates are required to appear before the interview board along with all original and also self-attested photocopies of mark sheets, certificates from 10th standard onwards, caste certificate (if applicable), experience certificate (if any), certificate of NET/GATE or similar examination qualifications, any other testimonials, copy of recent signed Curriculum Vitae (CV) and duly filled in application in Annexure-I. Original documents of the candidates will also be verified by the Selection Committee.
+Only shortlisted candidates will be called for personal interview (by email).
+Shortlisted candidates are required to appear altogether before the interview board along with all original and self-attested photocopies of mark sheets, certificates from 10th standard onwards, caste certificate (if applicable), experience certificate (if applicable), any other testimonials, copy of recent signed Curriculum Vitae (CV) and duly filled in application in Annexure-I. Original documents of the candidates will also be verified by the Selection Committee.

 Detailed Advertisement : Click Here